Month: March 2020

 Reasonable concessions are mutually beneficial and could be a boon for both parties.

 Negative events like a pandemic are not ideal and should not be taken lightly, but they can provide opportunities to advance your business and be positioned for even greater success once this situation is under control.
-It is like that wise old saying, “When life gives you lemons, make lemonade.”
+It is like that old saying, “When life gives you lemons, make lemonade.”

 Continuous Improvement, Growth Mindset, and an “Attitude of Better”